R1chrdson/vesuvius_challenge/README.md

-# vesuvius_challenge
+# The Vesuvius Challenge
-The Vesuvius Challenge - Ink Detection kaggle competition from the "UCU dropouts" team
+**Code base for Vesuvius Challenge kaggle competition.
+This repository contains codebase for the competition as well as setup for experiments version control for "UCU dropouts" team**